TakuikaNinja/mbh-firstnes/README.md

 - No line: 40 points (same as 1 line)
 - 1, 2, and 3 Lines: 5x score
 3. T-Spin triple plays Tetris sound with the shake
+4. Can hold piece using SELECT button (loses Kraken attack function 😢))

 # COMPILING